 “Does White Supremacy Really Happen In Beacon?”

 One evening during a regular City Council meeting, a gentleman approached the podium during the Public Comment period to complain about a large sign that hung on a building on Hanna Lane.
 The sign read: “Resist White Supremacy; Vote on November 6, 2018.”
 The gentleman was visiting Memorial Park with his friends, and was embarrassed to see the sign.
 “Is this really Beacon?” he asked.

 That sign has become controversial and has prompted the City Council to deeply study its zoning laws on signs.
 The City Council has not yet come to a conclusion, as laws on signage are complicated in order to protect freedom of speech, as guaranteed by the First Amendment.

 Being that the two Beaconites took down the racist and anti-Semitic signs that anyone visiting would have seen on the Main Street utility poles, chances are this person would not have seen these signs that encouraged white supremacy, and would have continued with his day, thinking that a white supremacist movement had not tried to move its way into this community.

 Just Down The Road, Haldane Graduate and 2 Other Local Teenagers Arrested For Anti-Semitic Graffiti In Nelsonville’s October 2018 Swastika Incident

-In October 2018, a Swastika was sprayed onto the home that is owned by a Jewish man in Nelsonville.
-So far, 3 teenagers have been arrested for that crime.
+In October 2018, a swastika was sprayed onto the home that is owned by a Jewish man in Nelsonville.
+So far, three teenagers have been arrested for that crime.
 One teenager is a male who is 18, and is a graduate of Haldane High School in Cold Spring.
 He was arrested in February 2019, and just appeared in court last week.
 The other two were arrested in December 2018, one from Philipstown and the other from an unspecified location.
 They are 18 and 17 years old.